Why Ask Why

 Sometimes the answer confirms what works.
 Other times, it shows what to stop doing.
 Either way, progress starts with the courage to ask.

 Of course, “why” can make people defensive.
-Some hear it as a challenge rather than an inquiry and offer polished, partial answers instead of exposing messy reasoning.
+Some hear it as a challenge rather than an inquiry and offer polished or partial answers instead of exposing messy reasoning.
 But half-answers rarely help.
-They prevent progress and keep organizations stuck, solving symptoms instead of causes, moving forward on shaky logic because no one stopped to get clear.
+More often, they prevent progress by keeping organizations focused on solving symptoms instead of causes and pursuing solutions built on untested assumptions.

 The Mindset Behind the "Five Whys"

-People often avoid asking why, not because they don’t care, but because they fear what it might reveal.
-About the idea.
-About the process.
-About the people involved.
-About themselves.
+Managers sometimes avoid asking why, not because they do not care, but because the answer may expose flawed assumptions, ineffective processes, or decisions that no longer make sense.
 But clarity never comes from avoidance.
 It comes from inquiry, even when the answers are uncomfortable.

 If the answer is vague or incomplete, ask again.
 It might take peeling back a few layers.
 The first “why” reveals what someone thinks.
 The second starts to show what they believe.
 Ask again, and you uncover what truly drives the behavior or the decision.